dave45678/ProgrammingFundamentals/github_pages.md

 Your index page should now show your repositories.
 You can browse to it by browsing to ```http://username.github.io```.

 ###Add a Gravatar
+Gravatar (a portmanteau of globally recognized avatar) is a service for providing globally unique avatars which was created by Tom Preston-Werner.
+Since 2007, it has been owned by Automattic, who have integrated it into their WordPress.com blogging platform.
+Gravatar allows you to create a global avatar which follows you around.
+We're going to use their service to add an avatar to this page.

 ###Add Bootstrap